 The Mayo Clinic recommend some lifestyle changes that people with bipolar disorder can make to minimize the cycles of behavior that worsen their condition.

-A healthy diet, sleep, and exercise can help with managing bipolar disorder symptoms.
+A healthful diet, sleep, and exercise can help manage symptoms.

 Missing sleep can trigger a mood change.
 Getting enough sleep is essential to managing mood.